mintyphp/mintyphp.github.io/01-installation.md

 MintyPHP is simple and easy to install.
 The minimum requirements are a web server and a copy of MintyPHP, that’s it!
-MintyPHP will run on a variety of web servers and operating systems.
+MintyPHP will run on a a linux web server running PHP + MySQL + Memcache

 ## Requirements

 - Apache or nginx (rewrite is not required)
-- PHP 7 or greater
+- PHP 8 or greater
 - mysqli PHP extension
+- memcache PHP extension

 While a database engine isn’t required, most applications will utilize one.
 MintyPHP supports MariaDB (and other MySQL compatible databases).